nalbarr/luke-einstein-puzzle/README.md

 ### Context
 This is main repository to group different implementations of the [Einstein puzzle](https://web.stanford.edu/~laurik/fsmbook/examples/Einstein%27sPuzzle.html).

-NLA presented this to me as a bonus problem during one of his K-12 courses as a bonus problem.
+NLA presented this to me as a problem during one of his K-12 courses as a bonus problem.
 At first, he was trying to solve it manually by handwriting notes like one would solve a Suduko puzzle.
 I suggested we try writing a program together to solve it more formally.

-At that point in time, I was actively taking Coursera John Hopkins Data Science specialization track and wanted to experiment how fast we could implement using a language I was less familiar with which as time was R.
+At that point in time, I was actively taking Coursera John Hopkins Data Science specialization track and wanted to experiment with how fast we could implement using a language I was less familiar.
+This specialization focused on implementation with with R.

-Since then we decided to keep at an example or *kata* to try with different programming languages.
+Since then I decided to keep at an example or *kata* to try with different concepts, implementation stacks and programming languages.

+Also, it has interesting ties to AI and machine learning as this is a classical method to solve a problem with human curated knowledge in the form of programming rules.

 ### The Problem
 ####  Facts: